matloughnane/matloughnane.github.io/_posts/2021-02-11-lemon-loaf.md

 prepTime: PT15M
 cookTime: PT55M
 recipeIngredient: ["225g Unsalted Butter", "225g Caster Sugar", "4 Eggs", "22g Self Raising Flour", "1 Lemon", "85g Icing Sugar"]
-# recipeInstructions: "1.
-Preheat the oven to 180°C (160°C Fan).
-2. Cream the butter (225g) and sugar (225g) together (I usually stick the button in the microwave to soften it).
-3. Add the eggs, 1 at a time and continue mixing.
-4. Add the self raising flour (225g).
-5. Add the whole zest of the lemon to the batter.
-6. Pour the mixture into a greased and lined 9" loaf tin.
-7. Cook for 50 - 55 minutes."
+# recipeInstructions: "Preheat the oven to 180°C (160°C Fan).
+Cream the butter (225g) and sugar (225g) together (I usually stick the button in the microwave to soften it).
+Add the eggs, 1 at a time and continue mixing.
+Add the self raising flour (225g).
+Add the whole zest of the lemon to the batter.
+Pour the mixture into a greased and lined 9" loaf tin.
+Cook for 50 - 55 minutes."
 ---

 A moist, dense, drizzly, lemon-y loaf.
 It's great!